Both parts due by 11:59 p.m. on Tuesday, September 30, 2025.

 In VS Code, select the File->Open Folder or File->Open menu

-provided files.
+folder.
 (Note: You must open the folder; it is not

-sufficient to simply open one of the Java files in the folder.)
+sufficient to simply open the Java file.)

 The name of the folder should appear in the Explorer pane on the left-hand side of the VS Code window, along with a list of all of its contents.

-Click on the name XMLforOscars.java
+Click on the name Problem4.java

 in the Explorer pane, which